jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 Resources Consumed
 : Although the specifics of resource consumption depend a lot on the particular application, all applications share the fact that the maximum throughput of the system is limited by the capacity of its *bottleneck*.
 Based on this Capacity, we can define the metric of *Utilization* with is simply the Throughput expressed as a fraction of the maximum throughput.

+## Follow up

+We have tried to provide an introduction and summary of the core concepts to build a performance measurement system, we will be providing more details in other articles about:

+* Mechanics and math of Measurements and Metrics
+* An extended system model and how to use it to pick metrics to support decisions
+* An example of application to API Endpoint Observability

+Stay tuned.